Are you trying to find love in Oregon?

 For more Oregon reading, check out:

-- These Are The 10 Most Ghetto Cities In Oregon
+- These Are The 10 Best Places To Retire In Oregon For 2018

 Detailed List Of The Best Cities For Singles In Oregon